 Time commitment: You will determine this depending on what kind(s) of project(s) you take on.
 We anticipate an average of 1–2 hours per week of extra involvement—with PLIX or with your own community—promoting creative learning in public libraries.
 The first cohort will launch in late September or early October and runs through summer 2022.

-Eligibility: Ambassadors should be professionals working in (not just with) public libraries.
+Eligibility: Ambassadors should be professionals working in (not just with) public libraries within the United States (including territories and bases).

 Support: With funding from the IMLS Laura Bush 21st Century Librarian Program, Ambassadors will each receive a $1,000 honorarium for their time and participation, as well as additional materials, equipment, support, and training from the PLIX team.